Utkarsh-Aman/CS661-Big-Data-Visual-Analytics/Assignment_1/submission/38_Assignment1/README.txt

     python contour.py --input <path/to/Isabel_2D.vti> --isovalue <VALUE> --output <output.vtp>

   PARAMETERS:
-    --input    : Path to the input Isabel_2D.vti file (required) --isovalue : A floating point number for the scalar isovalue (required) Valid range for Isabel_2D.vti: approximately -1438 to 630 --output   : Path for the output .vtp file (required) The file will be written in VTK XML PolyData format.
+    --input    : Path to the input Isabel_2D.vti file(default Isabel_2D.vti)
+    --isovalue : A floating point number for the scalar isovalue (default -200) Valid range for Isabel_2D.vti: approximately -1438 to 630 --output   : Path for the output .vtp file(default contour_-200.vtp) The file will be written in VTK XML PolyData format.

   EXAMPLES:
+  #by default the input file is Isabel_2D.vti , isovalue is -200 and output file is contour_-200.vtp

     Example 1 (isovalue = -200):
       python contour.py --input Isabel_2D.vti --isovalue -200 --output contour_-200.vtp